Ilham3040/Ilham3040/README.md

 I love making stuff from bottom up in C

+Additional Quote
+"Collective helplessness acts as a shield for mediocrity."

 <!--
 **Ilham3040/Ilham3040** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.